Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Best Seller

 The Annapurna Base Camp Trek is a popular trekking route in Nepal after the Everest Base Camp Trek.
-It takes you to an elevation of 4,130 meters which is the base camp itself.
+It takes you to an elevation of 4,130 m which is the base camp itself.
 The trek offers you breathtaking views of Mount Annapurna II, the 10th-highest mountain in the world.
 Your journey starts in Pokhara, leading you through many traditional villages, rhododendron forests, and terraced fields.
 Besides Annapurna, you can also witness Annapurna I, Machapuchhre, and Hiunchuli.

 While taking this journey, you will also get to experience the unique culture and traditions of the Gurungs, Magar, Thakali, and Laba people.
 Most of the people residing here follow the Tibetan-inspired Buddhism.
 There are many ancient monasteries located on the trail, which you can make a short visit to.
 To understand more about the culture, you can also interact with locals.
 The ABC journey is not just a scenic adventure but an immersion into the rich life of the Himalayas.

-Located in the Annapurna region of Nepal, the trek also compromises some parts of the Annapurna Conservation Area.
+Located in the Annapurna region of Nepal, the trek also comprises some parts of the Annapurna Conservation Area.
 Thus, it provides you with a good chance to see the diverse flora and fauna of the region.
 With the combination of natural beauty, cultural discovery, and physical challenges, the adventure can be quite promising.
 Want to learn more about the Annapurna Base Camp Trek?
 This article is for you.

 • Enjoy a scenic drive on the hilly roads while traveling from Kathmandu to Pokhara.